-While policy coherence is relevant for analysing policy design and implementation, crosscompliance is a concept that specifically concerns the outcomes and impacts of policies.
-Crosscompliance requires the effective implementation of policies to deliver their specified goals and targets and to support the delivery of other objectives under the EGD.
-This requires studying not only the extent to which policies are adhered to (assessed through zooming in on the policy's outputs) but also the results of the implementation (outcomes and impacts).
+While policy coherence is relevant for analysing policy design and implementation, crosscompliance broadens the perspective by specifically exploring the cross-sectoral outcomes and impacts towards the EGD.
+This requires the effective design and implementation of policy instruments to deliver not only the individual policies' specified goals and targets, but also to support the achievement of other objectives under the EGD.